cerico/macfair/docs/ROOTKEYS.md

 $ make rootkeys
 ```

-This will ssh-copy-id any kets found in the root section of `host_vars/localhost.yml` previously created by the `make newcomputer` step, eg
+This will ssh-copy-id any keys found in the root section of `host_vars/localhost.yml` previously created by the `make newcomputer` step, eg

 <pre>
 # host_vars/localhost.yml